tychonievich/graphics/md/text/nanite.md

 Nanite adds a third pass to this deferred pipeline.

 First Pass
-:   All of the LOD, occlusion, and cluster streaming discussed above.
+:   All the LOD, occlusion, and cluster streaming discussed above.
     Renders clusters to a raster.
     Stores only three values:
     depth, instance ID, and triangle ID within instance.